googleapis/google-cloud-cpp/docfx/README.md

 This is not a general-purpose tool.
 It is not expected to work for other C++ projects.
 This tool is only used as part of the documentation pipeline for `google-cloud-cpp`.
-As such, it is only tested in a limited number of platforms.
+As such, it is only tested on a limited number of platforms.